sara-sabr/ITStrategy/presentations/en/Micro-acquisition_PPOC.md

 All existing products and/or Approved Tech Bricks

 - Stand-alone website to post opportunities
-- Hosting via GitHub pages
+- Free hosting via GitHub pages
 - Procured code will be shared on open repositories
 - Actual procurement and payment will be done via existing systems (e.g., SAP)